-- Targeted discussion with the pupil, including explaining what they did wrong, the impact of their actions, how they can do better in the future and what will happen if their behaviour fails to improve. - Increased communication between home and school (call to Virtual School Head for looked after children). - Individual support plans. - Referral to the LA Behaviour and Well-being Officer through the Early Help process - Inquiries into circumstances outside of school including at home, conducted by the DSL or their deputy. - Small group work or 1:1 support in self-esteem, emotional literacy, anger management, nurture group sessions etc. - Additional literacy or numeracy support where this is identified as a barrier to learning and impacts on the child's behaviour. - Alternative curriculum provision. - Reduced timetable. - Referral to outside agencies such as Educational Psychologist, Mental Health Worker, Behaviour Specialists etc.
+- Targeted discussion with the pupil, including explaining what they did wrong, the impact of their actions, how they can do better in the future and what will happen if their behaviour fails to improve. - Increased communication between home and school (call to Virtual School Head for looked after children). - Individual support plans. - Referral to the school counsellor or mentor. - Inquiries into circumstances outside of school including at home, conducted by the DSL or deputy. - Small group work or 1:1 support in self-esteem, emotional literacy, anger management, nurture group sessions etc. - Additional literacy or numeracy support where this is identified as a barrier to learning and impacts on the child's behaviour. - Alternative curriculum provision. - Reduced timetable. - Referral to outside agencies such as Educational Psychologist, Mental Health Worker, Behaviour Specialists etc.